salsify/product-security-engineer-interview/README.md

 3. To have a vehicle for deeper discussion in a face to face interview

 ## Overview
-The deliverable of this exercise is a document u(format left up to the candidate) describing a threat model using STRIDE or similar methodology for the application component described below.
+The deliverable of this exercise is a document (format left up to the candidate) describing a threat model using STRIDE or similar methodology for the application component described below.
+That document should be emailed back to the recruiter when completed.
 There is no "right" answer, as noted above the exercise is a vehicle for further discussion, and therefore doesn't need to be perfect.
 We expect the time commitment for this should be a couple of hours. *If you uncover any issues or have questions not answered in this doc, please reach out.* We would gladly answer questions to avoid you spending time on unproductive facets of the exercise.

 ## Application Description
 The application component for review is a simplified Registration and Login flow for a web based application.